ls1intum/Artemis/docs/dev/cypress.rst

 Artemis Deployment on Bamboo Build Agent
 ----------------------------------------
 Every execution of the Cypress test suite requires its own deployment of Artemis.
 The easiest way to accomplish this is to deploy Artemis locally on the build agent, which executes the Cypress tests.
-Using docker-compose we can start a MySQL database and the Artemis server locally on the build agent and connect it to the prelive system in the university data center.
+Using ``docker compose`` we can start a MySQL database and the Artemis server locally on the build agent and connect it to the prelive system in the university data center.

 .. figure:: cypress/cypress_bamboo_deployment_diagram.svg
    :align: center